25prabhu10/notes/docs/Languages/C-Sharp/LINQ.md

-- `TakeWhile`: Returns elements from a sequence as long as a specified condition is true, and then skips the remaining elements.
+- `TakeWhile`: Returns elements from a sequence as long as a specified condition is true, and then skips the remaining elements

-- `SkipWhile`: Bypasses elements in a sequence as long as a specified condition is true and then returns the remaining elements.
+- `SkipWhile`: Bypasses elements in a sequence as long as a specified condition is true and then returns the remaining elements

   ```cs
   var numbers = new List<int> { 21, 32, 43, 54, 65, 201, 301, 401, 76, 87, 98 };